 "Yoga for Women"

-What many people do not know is that much of the yoga we practice in the West today has its origins in men's gymnastics, wrestling and martial arts.
+What many people do not know is that much of the yoga we practice in the West today has its origins in men's gymnastics, wrestling, body-building and martial arts.
 In its earliest years, the practice of yoga was limited to a few seated poses to prepare the practitioner for extended periods of meditation.
-The more vigorous poses and all of the standing poses were born out of male-centered exercise regimens in the early 20th century.
+The more vigorous poses and all of the standing poses were born out of male-centered exercise regimens in the late 19th, early 20th centuries.

 So, what does this mean?
 Well, since the lion's share of people practicing yoga in the West is still women (although the participation of men is visibly on the rise), it puts to question whether the practice that has emerged into the 21st century truly benefits the female body or not.
 As is often the case, the answer is both 'yes' and 'no'.

 In "Yoga for Women" you will learn about body mechanics, in general, and the unique nature of the female body specifically so that you can choose postures/asanas that will support your body, rather than potentially harm it.